Navigating Holiday Food the Thyroid-healthy Way

 Don't be wishy-washy about it.
 When the host of a holiday gathering is cool enough to ask you what your dietary needs and restrictions are, don't be shy about it.
 Tell them.
 You've identified your hard line, so share what that is clearly and succinctly.
 If you like, you can offer to bring a dish that works for your dietary needs, so the host doesn't have to provide it.

 Use the words, "I don't eat _______, " rather than, "I can't eat _______."
-According to the research of Dr. Vanessa Patrick, you can increase the likelihood of sticking to your health goals by saying "I don't" versus "I can't."
+According to the research of Dr. Vanessa Patrick, you can increase the likelihood of sticking to your health goals by saying "I don't eat that" versus "I can't."
 "I can't" implies that you are a victim, being denied and forbidden certain foods, whereas "I don't" implies that you are an empowered and informed person dedicated to your ongoing optimal health.

 This is important messaging both for others and for your subconscious belief system.

-How much more likely are you to stick with your goals by saying, "I don't eat _____?"
-According to this study, you are EIGHT TIMES more likely to succeed than those who say, "I can't eat ______."
+According Dr. Patrick's study, you are EIGHT TIMES more likely to succeed than those who say, "I can't eat ______."
+WOW.

 Don't feel guilty.
 Just be grateful.
 Instead of feeling guilty when someone makes special accommodations for you, replace it with gratitude.
 What a beautiful display of family or friendship, acceptance, compassion, and kindness.
 You are loved!
 So, stop agonizing over it and instead say, "Wow!
 Thank you so much!
 That really means a lot."